RafaelWO/unparallel/README.md

 ```

 ## Example
-A simple example of doing a number of GET requests to an HTTP web service:
+A simple example of doing several GET requests to an HTTP web service:

 ```python
 import asyncio